devops-infra/action-pull-request/README.md

 * Can assign `assignee`, `reviewer`, one or more `label`, a `milestone` or mark it as a `draft`
 * Can replace any `old_string` inside a pull request template with a `new_string`.
 Or put commits' subjects in place of `old_string`.
 * When `get_diff` is `true` will add list of commits in place of `<!-- Diff commits -->` and list of modified files in place of `<!-- Diff files -->` in a pull request template.
+* When `allow_no_diff` is set to true will continue execution and create pull request even if both branches have no differences, e.g. having only a merge commit.

 ## Badge swag
 [![Master branch](https://github.com/devops-infra/action-pull-request/workflows/Master%20branch/badge.svg)](https://github.com/devops-infra/action-pull-request/actions?query=workflow%3A%22Master+branch%22)